 Filters that are known to work:

 - A comment at the bottom of this post from Victor Abyad confirms that the B&W F-Pro ND Filters work.
-I have not yet confirmed myself, but this is so far the best lead I have on a currently available model that works.
-Victor was kind enough to send photos of the filters installed in his filter holder for confirmation.
-Links to the exact models below:
+I have not yet confirmed myself but Victor was kind enough to send photos of the filters installed in his filter holder for confirmation.
+Unfortunately, these filters seem to have been discontinued, though you may have some luck finding them in local photo stores.
+I believe they have been replaced by the filter mentioned below.